AnnaMed-v1/Plasma-Examples/README.md

 Ez = 0

-and setting the initial velocity to
+and set the initial velocity to

 vx = 0